 “Can you do bathtime any faster?
 It’s already past his bedtime!”

 With every new milestone Strider reached, there was something new for us to pick each other apart over.

-Finally, we had an epiphany: we hadn’t been on a date in over 4 months, and sex and intimacy were nearly nonexistent in our marriage.
+Finally, we had an epiphany: we hadn’t been on a date in over 4 months, and after having a baby, sex and intimacy were nearly nonexistent in our marriage.

 Yep.
 Somehow in the hustle and bustle of having a baby and trying to care for him, we genuinely lost sight of each other and stopped taking care of us.

 This was a huge problem.
 How could we build a loving relationship with our son if our own relationship was falling apart?
 And how could we give him the strong loving home he deserves?